apache/camel-website/content/blog/2020/09/Camel35-Whatsnew/index.md

 #### New components

-There are a 8 new components:
+There are 8 new components:

 - ArangoDB: Perform operations on ArangoDb when used as a Document Database, or as a Graph Database
 - AWS2-STS: Manage AWS STS cluster instances using AWS SDK version 2.x.
-- Azure Eventhubs: The azure-eventhubs component that integrates Azure Event Hubs using AMQP protocol.
-Azure EventHubs is a highly scalable publish-subscribe service that can ingest millions of events per second and stream them to multiple consumers.
+- Azure Eventhubs: The azure-eventhubs component which integrates Azure Event Hubs using AMQP protocol.
 - JSonata: JSON to JSON transformation using JSONATA.
 - Minio: Store and retrieve objects from Minio Storage Service using Minio SDK.
 - OAI-PMH: Harvest metadata using OAI-PMH protocol